relaycorp/relayverse/README.md

 # relayverse

-Issues that apply to multiple Relaynet-related projects from Relaycorp, but don't necessarily apply to the Relaynet protocol suite.
+Issues that apply to multiple Awala-related projects from Relaycorp, but don't necessarily apply to the Awala protocol suite.
 For example, feature requests for all private gateways.

+This project is called _relayverse_ after the original name of the project (_Relaynet_).